apache/hadoop/hadoop-hdds/docs/content/JavaApi.md

 Introduction
 -------------

-Ozone ships with its own client library that supports both RPC (Remote Procedure Call) and REST (Representational State Transfer).
-This library is the primary user interface to ozone.
+Ozone ships with its own client library that supports RPC.
+For generic use cases the S3 compatible REST interface also can be used instead of the Ozone client.

-It is trivial to switch from RPC to REST or vice versa, by setting the property _ozone.client.protocol_ in the configuration or by calling the appropriate factory method.

 ## Creating an Ozone client
 The Ozone client factory creates the ozone client.
-It allows the user to specify the protocol of communication.
-For example, to get an REST client, we can use
+To get a RPC client we can call

 {{< highlight java >}}
-OzoneClient ozClient = OzoneClientFactory.getRestClient();
-{{< /highlight >}}

-And to get a RPC client we can call

-{{< highlight java >}}
 OzoneClient ozClient = OzoneClientFactory.getRpcClient();
 {{< /highlight >}}

-If the user want to create a client based on the configuration, then they can call
+If the user want to create a client based on the configuration, then they can call.

 {{< highlight java >}}
 OzoneClient ozClient = OzoneClientFactory.getClient();